Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: Introduction

 It follows from Theorem~\ref{thm:geometric} that the characteristic cycles of the equivariant perverse sheaf $\IC(\1_{C_\psi})$ contains ${\Lambda_{C_\KS}}$ and ${\Lambda_{C_\psi}}$.
 That result is proved in \cite{KS}*{Theorem 7.2.1} where it is used to provide a counter example to a conjecture of Lusztig \cite{Lusztig:Quivers}*{13.7}.
 Our proof of Theorem~\ref{thm:geometric} gives an independent proof of \cite{KS}*{Theorem 7.2.1} using techniques developed here and in \cite{CFMMX}.
 Moreover, Theorem~\ref{thm:geometric} is stronger than \cite{KS}*{Theorem 7.2.1}, since the latter does not establish that the multiplicities of ${\Lambda_{C_\KS}}$ and ${\Lambda_{C_\psi}}$ in the characteristic cycles of $\IC(\1_{C_\psi})$ are both $1$, which also follows from Theorem~\ref{thm:geometric}.
 See Remark~\ref{rem:KS} for more on the relation between Theorem~\ref{thm:geometric} and \cite{KS}*{Theorem 7.2.1}.

-The main result of this paper also has the following interesting interpretation related to another conjecture by Vogan.
+The main result of this paper also has the following interpretation related to another conjecture by Vogan.
 To state this conjecture, we must build distributions on $G(F)$ from ABV-packets.
 These distributions are defined using a function $\Pi^\ABV_\phi(G(F))\to \Rep(A^\ABV_\phi)$ that attaches irreducible representations of a finite group $A^\ABV_\phi$ attached to the Langlands parameter $\phi$.
 The group $A^\ABV_\phi$ is the equivariant fundamental group of an open, dense variety in the conormal bundle above $\phi$ in the moduli space of Langlands parameters.
 Using this, in \cite{CFMMX} we define {\it packet coefficients} $\langle a, \pi\rangle$, for $a\in A^\ABV_\phi$ and $\pi\in \Pi^\ABV_\phi(G(F))$.
 Consider the distribution

 where $e(G)$ is the Kottwitz invariant of the group $G$ and $\dim(\phi_\pi)-\dim(\phi)$ is the relative dimension of the orbit of $\phi$ in the closure of the orbit of the Langlands parameter $\phi_\pi$ for $\pi$ in the moduli space of Langlands parameters; see \cite{CFMMX} and \cite{CFZ:cubics} and \cite{CFZ:unipotent} for the theory and examples of these distributions.
-Vogan's \cite{V}*{Conjecture 8.15'}, revisited in \cite{CFMMX}*{Conjecture 2}, posits that the distributions $\Theta_{\phi}$ are stable and, moreover, form a basis for the space of stable distributions on $G(F)$, letting $\phi$ run over conjugacy classes of Langlands parameters.
+Vogan's \cite{Vogan:Langlands}*{Conjecture 8.15'}, revisited in \cite{CFMMX}*{Conjecture 2}, posits that the distributions $\Theta_{\phi}$ are stable and, moreover, form a basis for the space of stable distributions on $G(F)$, letting $\phi$ run over conjugacy classes of Langlands parameters.
 It follows from the main result of this paper, Corollary~\ref{cor:main}, that

 Since $\Theta_{\pi_\KS}$ and $\Theta_{\pi_\psi} $ are stable distributions on $\GL_{16}(F)$, this means that {\it Vogan's putative basis for the vector space of stable distributions is not the same as the basis given by characters of irreducible admissible representations, for general linear groups}.
-This does not in any way contradict Vogan's conjecture, but we found the result surprising.
+This does not in any way contradict Vogan's conjecture.
 We further remark that, since $\Theta_{\phi_\psi} = \Theta_{\pi_\psi} $, the transition matrix comparing Vogan's basis for this part of the vector space of stable distributions is unipotent.